On stability of the Erd\H{o}s-Rademacher Problem: Introduction

-We will verify their conjecture. \begin{thm} If a graph $G$ on $n$ vertices has $t_{r}(n)+1$ edges and the copies of $K_{r+1}$ have an empty intersection, then the number of copies of $K_{r+1}$ is at least as many as in $G_3$. \end{thm} The key ingredient for proving Theorem~\ref{trianglemain} and Theorem~\ref{conjKatona2} is the following general structural result. \begin{thm} Let $r,t,s\in \mathbb{N}$ with $0<t<s$ and suppose the graph $G$ has $n$ vertices and $t_{r}(n)+t$ edges satisfying $\tau_{r}(G)\geq s$ and $n\geq n(s,t,r)$ is sufficiently large.
-Denote $\mathcal{H}$ the family of graphs $H$ on $n$ vertices with vertex partition $V(H)=V_1\cup V_2 \cup \ldots \cup V_r$ where \begin{itemize} \item the class-edges form a matching of size $s$, \item $e^c(V_1,\ldots,V_r)\leq s-t$, \item all missing cross-edges are incident to one of the class-edges, \item if the class-edges are not all in the same class, then each missing cross-edge is incident to class-edges on both endpoints. \end{itemize} Then $T_{r+1}(G)\geq T_{r+1}(H)$ for some $H\in \mathcal{H}$. \end{thm} Remark that since
+We will verify Xiao and Katona's~\cite{Katona} conjecture. \begin{theorem} Let $r\in\mathbb{N}$ and $n\geq n(r)$ be a sufficiently large integer.
+If a graph $G$ on $n$ vertices has $t_{r}(n)+1$ edges and the copies of $K_{r+1}$ have an empty intersection, then the number of copies of $K_{r+1}$ is at least as many as in $G_3$. \end{theorem} The key ingredient for proving Theorems~\ref{trianglemain} and \ref{conjKatona2} is the following general structural result. \begin{theorem} Let $r,t,s\in \mathbb{N}$ with $0<t<s$ and let $n\geq n(s,t,r)$ be sufficiently large.
+Let $G$ be an $n$-vertex graph with $t_{r}(n)+t$ edges satisfying $\tau_{r+1}(G)\geq s$.
+Denote $\mathcal{H}$ the family of graphs $H$ on $n$ vertices with $t_r(n)+t$ edges such that there exists a vertex partition $V(H)=V_1\cup V_2 \cup \ldots \cup V_r$ satisfying \begin{itemize} \item the class-edges form a matching of size $s$, \item $e_H^c(V_1,\ldots,V_r)\leq s-t$, \item all missing cross-edges are incident to one of the class-edges, \item if the class-edges are not all in the same class, then each missing cross-edge is incident to class-edges on both endpoints. \end{itemize} Then $T_{r+1}(G)\geq T_{r+1}(H)$ for some $H\in \mathcal{H}$. \end{theorem} We will observe (Lemma~\ref{classsizesandcounting}) that $|V_i|=n/r+O(1)$ for all $1\leq i\leq r$.
+Hence, the family $\mathcal{H}$ is small.
+An optimization argument will reduce the family $\mathcal{H}$ to $G_1$ and $G_2$ in the case $r=3$, and to $G_3$ in the case $r> 3,s=2,t=1$.
+A similar cleaning argument could potentially be done in the general case, however the computational effort needed seems not worth the outcome.
+Also, it is likely that for some parameters $r,t,s$, the extremal family realizing the minimum number of cliques of size $r+1$ contains several graphs.